 “In my experience, one of the biggest challenges that small business owners and entrepreneurs have is over-branding.
 Many entrepreneurs want to be innovative and in their quest for differentiation they end up confusing their audience with too branded terms,” says Elizabeth.

 What feelings do your colors evoke?
 Is your voice fun or formal?
 Is your copy or product description compelling and with the relevant keywords?
 Strong visuals with storytelling create powerful connections.
 Let your choice of elements subtly echo your brand personality throughout your website.

 Use colors that complement your website’s color scheme, yet, still stand out when a user is browsing your website.” suggests Kosmayer.

-As a Women’s Networking platform, we have our brand colors at Maroon Oak, but we do not restrict ourselves to those, within our content.
-We incorporate our logo in creative ways in all our graphics and across our website, while keeping to women models and feminine elements.
+As a Women’s Business Networking platform, we have our brand colors at Maroon Oak, but we do not restrict ourselves to those, within our content.
+We incorporate our logo in creative ways in all our graphics and across our website and social media, while keeping to women models and feminine elements.

-If color has you in a dilemma, scroll through endless 4 color combinations with Color Hunt, a pinterest for colors or have fun creating a color palette with Palettable, an interactive tool for building one.
+If your website color scheme has you in a dilemma, scroll through endless 4 color combinations with Color Hunt, a Pinterest for colors.
+Or have fun creating a color palette with Palettable, an interactive tool for building one.